zhanglp520/docgeni/docs/en-us/guides/basic/component.md

 ## StackBlitz Live Example <label>2.0+</label>

-Docgeni supports component examples to be displayed directly on the StackBlitz platform.
-StackBlitz online examples need to configure the dependencies, styles and `angular.json`, through in `.docgenifix/public/assets/stack-blitz` folder configuration.
+docgenifix supports component examples to be displayed directly on the StackBlitz platform.
+StackBlitz online examples need to configure the dependencies, styles and `angular.json`, through in `.docgenifixfix/public/assets/stack-blitz` folder configuration.
 The file structure is as follows:

 ```
-.docgenifix
+.docgenifixfix
 ├── public
 │   ├── assets
 │   │   ├── ...